You2php/delete/README.md

 The cost of using You2PHP is very low, all you need is a virtual overseas host that supports the PHP environment, and the upload code is easily configured for instant use.
 Whether you are using a virtual host or a VPS, upload it and use it without a database!

 ## How do I install and use?
-1. simply load all files, in a new folder, onto the webspace.
+1. Simply load all files, in a new folder, onto the webspace.
-2. request Youtube API V3 [YOUTUBE API](https://console.developers.google.com/apis/library/youtube.googleapis.com)
+2. Request Youtube API V3 [YOUTUBE API](https://console.developers.google.com/apis/library/youtube.googleapis.com)
 Enter the API in the config. php and specify a page title, page name and password.
 Four.
 Ready!